How to Choose the Right Crypto App Based on Your Needs

 Risks and Considerations

 No app is perfect, and every choice comes with risks.
-Crypto apps may be vulnerable to hacks or sudden regulatory changes.
+Crypto apps may be vulnerable to security incidents or sudden regulatory changes.
 Traditional brokerages may restrict withdrawals or offer only limited crypto access.
 Consider these factors:

 • Custodial vs Non-Custodial: Do you want to own your private keys, or are you comfortable with a third party holding them?